Milan San Siro Stadium Tickets and Visits

 Inside the Locker Room| ©Daniel

-If you love soccer, San Siro is a must-see stop.
-Thanks to its 75,817 seats, it is the largest stadium in Italy and its turf has hosted champions of this discipline.
+If you love soccer, San Siro is, without a doubt, one of the must-see and do things to do in Milan.
+Thanks to its 75,817 seats, it is the largest stadium in Italy and its turf has hosted the champions of this discipline.
 Players of the caliber of Ronaldo, Christian Vieri, Andriy Shevchenko, Javier Zanetti and Paolo Maldini have played on its turf.

-It has also been the theater of international competitions such as the Champions League as well as two World Cups, a European Championship and the finals of other trophies.
+It has hosted international competitions such as the Champions League, as well as two World Cups, a European Championship and the finals of other trophies.
 The Giuseppe Meazza has been renovated before 2016; in this year Real Madrid and Atletico Madrid fought for the "Orejona" in the Milanese meadow.

 Book a tour of San Siro